tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/Activities/06-Stu_Company_Case_Study/README.md

 * Some may not directly reference concrete blockchain projects, so you'll want to focus more on the companies that have started implementations versus the ones supporting research and development.

+* If you are not familiar with Canadian blockchain companies, you can review this list of the [Top Canada Blockchain Development Companies](https://clutch.co/ca/developers/blockchain).

 ---

 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.